xwoodpecker/SmartCitySparkAggregator/README.md

 A large focus is placed on the representation of the individual Lambda components and their interaction.
 This allows a deeper understanding of the architectural concept and its advantages and disadvantages.
 Likewise, used technologies, their application, as well as relevant implementation details are presented.

-What can be found is a prototype, that was developed alongside the casestudy "Verwendung einer Lambda Architektur zur Sensordatenverarbeitung und -aggregation für IoT-Anwendungen".
+What can be found is a prototype, that was developed alongside the casestudy "Verwendung einer Lambda Architektur zur Sensordaten-verarbeitung und -aggregation für IoT-Anwendungen".
 It is implemented with such a Lambda Architecture.
 Some information about the project can be found below.

 ## Table of Contents
 - [Our Project](#our-project)